cyalen/speed_run_prediction/README.md

 This project was conceived with the intent to serve as a baseline for solving discoverability problems for speedrunners on Twitch and Youtube, as hyper-popular games drive user traffic, but conversely are more difficult to break into, due to the competitive nature of the communities, as well the skill of their fellow runners.

-By successfully training a model to predict in a supervised setting, I hope to learn more about what features were important for predicting run performance, as well as the scalability of the pipeline for future additions to the project.
+Obviously, I was not able to solve any of these problems using a simple supervised learning algorithim, but by successfully training a model to predict in a supervised setting, I hope to learn more about what features were important for predicting run performance, as well as the scalability of the pipeline for future additions to the project.

-The models have been saved in using `pickle`, and additionally CSVs have been added so you do not have to re-scrape the Twitch and Youtube data as I did.
+The model as they were in my final run in my environment, have been saved in using `pickle`, and additionally CSVs have been added so you do not have to re-scrape the Twitch and Youtube data as I did.
 Also given the academic nature of the assignment, I spend some time explain my thinking process as we go through the process.

 My only disclaimer is that I did not have enough time to properly visualize my data before I began to train my model - a big no-no, but I was working on a deadline and this was my first time working on a project end-to-end like this solo.
 Maybe in a future edit I will update with more visualization.